College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Academic Integrity

 Students at East Texas A&M University are expected to maintain high standards of integrity and honesty in all their scholastic work.
-For more details and the definition of academic dishonesty see the following procedures: Undergraduate Academic Dishonesty 13.99.99.R0.03, Undergraduate Student Academic Dishonesty Form and Graduate Student Academic Dishonesty Form
+For more details and the definition of academic dishonesty see the following policies: Undergraduate Academic Dishonesty 13.99.99.R0.03, and Graduate Student Academic Dishonesty 13.99.99.R0.10.

 Policy on Academic Integrity